AlexTheloudis/PSID_compile2Stata/README.md

 # PSIDfilesStata
-Reads ASCII data (family and individual) files and saves in '.dta' format.
+Reads ASCII data from the PSID (family and individual) files and saves in '.dta' format.

 The STATA file 'create_dta.do' converts the PSID data (family and individual files) from ASCII (.txt) into STATA (.dta) format.
 It does so year-by-year for the family files and once for the cross-year individual file.
 In doing do it reads accompanying STATA code that relies on the PSID-provided STATA statements.
 Period covered: 1968-2013.